 Price: Adult – £15.30, Child (aged 3-15) – £9.90, Under 2s – Free

-Extras: Planetarium show – £3.50 per person (highly recommended) – The planetarium can only be accessed from within At-Bristol and entry tickets are required as well as planetarium tickets.
+Extras: Planetarium show – £3.50 per person (highly recommended) – The planetarium can only be accessed from within and entry tickets or a valid membership are required as well as planetarium tickets.

-At-Bristol is situated in the heart of Bristol with exhibits and interactive spaces spread over two floors.
-It is a family-friendly, accessible venue and with hands-on exhibits it’s a great place to visit for all ages.
+Situated in the heart of Bristol with exhibits and interactive spaces spread over two floors, it’s a family-friendly, accessible venue and with hands-on exhibits.
+It’s a great place to visit for all ages.